-- (II) If an entity, is organized under the laws of this State or whose principal place of business is located in this State. - 2.
-Notwithstanding the provisions of subsection 1, the validity of a notarial act performed by an electronic notary public must be determined by applying the laws of the jurisdiction in which the electronic notary public is commissioned or appointed. - 3.
-As used in this section: - (a) "Advance directive" has the meaning ascribed to it in NRS 449.905. - (b) "Audio-video communication" Has the meaning ascribed to it in section 30 of this act.] means communication by which a person is able to see, hear and communicate with another person in real time using electronic means and that meets any rules or regulations adopted by the Secretary of State.
+(II) If an entity, is organized under the laws of this State or whose principal place of business is located in this State.

+- 2. Notwithstanding the provisions of subsection 1, the validity of a notarial act performed by an electronic notary public must be determined by applying the laws of the jurisdiction in which the electronic notary public is commissioned or appointed. - 3.
+As used in this section: - (a) "Advance directive" has the meaning ascribed to it in NRS 449.905. - (b) "Audio-video communication" means communication by which a person is able to see, hear and communicate with another person in real time using electronic means. fand that meets any rules or regulations adopted by the Secretary of State.]